 Figure 3.
 Lithological units in the Crystal River basin (Colorado Division of Geology) are dominated by sandstone, shale and siltstone.
-Coal Basin and upper Crystal River basin are outlined.

 Figure 4.
 Original Generic Erosion Potential (GEP) values in the Crystal River basin on the left with the erosion factor of increase values on the right (linked to rock types, Figure 3).
 Factors of increase are used to multiply the original GEP values to account for the role of rock types on erosion potential.